-Partner has a wide range of tools that help you keep your personal A/R under control.
-From collecting copays and generating bills, to bill follow-up and sending accounts to collections, Partner tools can make you more productive.
+PCC has a wide range of tools that help you keep your personal A/R under control.
+From collecting copays and generating bills, to bill follow-up and sending accounts to collections, PCC tools can make you more productive.

-Collecting personal balances can be broken down into five simple steps:
+Collecting personal balances can be broken down into these steps:

 Collect the Payment and Information at the Time of Service